mottaquikarim/JavaScriptDevelopmentRemote/Lecture_4/README.md

 &nbsp;

 Defining and calling a function are two different acts.
-A function will not be called when it's defined*****.
+Typically, a function will not be called when it's defined.

-&nbsp;
+-

-*****We'll see how to immediately invoke a function expression in a later class.
+It *is* possible to define and immediately invoke  a function, we'll see how to immediately invoke a function expression in a later class.

 ---
 We can call a function by using parentheses after it's name.